chipzoller/hugo-clarity/README.md

 ### Comments

 Clarity supports Hugo built-in Disqus partial.
-You can enable Disqus simply by setting [`disqusShortname`](https://gohugo.io/templates/internal/#configure-disqus) in your configuration file.
+You can enable Disqus simply by setting [`disqusShortname`](https://gohugo.io/templates/internal/#configure-disqus) in your [configuration file](https://github.com/chipzoller/hugo-clarity/blob/88f6cf4ac37c12990983b92d19842524555c23d3/exampleSite/config.toml#L11).

-> ⚠️ `disqusShortname` should be placed at the root level.

-You can also create a file named `layouts/partials/comments.html` for customizing the comments.
-Checkout [Comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.
+You can also override [layouts/partials/comments.html](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/comments.html) to take advante of [disqus comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.

+> Please leave `#disqusShortname = ""` commented out if you decide to use other comments tools

+You can disable them sitewide by setting `comments = false` under `[params]` from config.toml file and vice versa.
+Omitting that setting will default to comments will be enabled.

+You can override these setting from each post individually.
+For example, you may want to disable/enable comments on specific posts.
+Use the same syntax used on the config.toml file.

+> please use `comments` and not `comment`

 ### Math notation